 Earning a Master’s Degree or Certificate in Cybersecurity in Idaho

-As of May 2016, Idaho is home to one National Security Agency (NSA) and Department of Homeland Security (DHS) designated school that offers a cybersecurity master’s degree program.
+As of 2018, Idaho is home to two National Security Agency (NSA) and Department of Homeland Security (DHS) designated school that offers a cybersecurity master’s degree program.

 The NSA and DHS also recognize several universities throughout the country that offer online cybersecurity master’s programs.
 Online programs are highly respected by employers, and students who choose online programs cite benefits such as flexibility and a greater variety of program options.